-22 I adopt this view from Harbsmeier (1998: 302).
+18 I adopt this view from (Harbsmeier 1998: 302).

-23 Citations to the Gongsunlongzi give index numbers in Lau et al. (1998).
+19 Citations to the Gongsun Longzi give index numbers in (Lau et al. 1998).

-24 From Kong Congzi, Book 12.
-See Graham (1989: 84).
+20 From Kong Congzi, Book 12.
+See (Graham 1989: 84).

-characterization is accurate, there is little reason to expect the grounds for his assertions to embody convincing reasoning based on a cogent semantic or logical theory, as their original aim may have been to provide whimsical entertainment.25
+fit reality.
+His arguments are exercises in cleverness, a sort of trick performance devoted to defending claims obviously at odds with the facts.
+If this characterization is accurate, there is little reason to expect the grounds for his assertions to embody convincing reasoning based on a cogent semantic or logical theory, as their original aim may have been to provide whimsical entertainment.21

-The "White Horse Discourse" consists of a series of exchanges between a sophist, who presents five arguments that the statement "white horses are not horses" is "permissible" ($ke \equiv 1$), and an objector, who defends the commonsense view that white horses are horses.
+The "White Horse Discourse" consists of a series of exchanges between a sophist, who presents five arguments that the statement "white horses are not horses" is "permissible" ($ke \mid \Box$), and an objector, who defends the commonsense view that white horses are horses.
 The first argument runs as follows: